 Nevertheless, St Peter’s Pool is a fun way to spend the afternoon and you have the option of spending your time running around and jumping off cliffs or simply laying down on a towel and going for a mellow swim.
 There isn’t a lot of shade in the area, so make sure to bring appropriate clothes, plenty of water and sunscreen!

 The site was first discovered at the turn of the 20th century and contains several levels of underground burial sites that date back to 4000 BCE.
 The delicate nature of the site means that they only let in a certain number of visitors each day so it’s essential that you book in advance if you want to visit.

 Where to stay in Marsaxlokk

 While many travellers opt to visit Marsaxlokk and St Peter’s Pool as a day trip from elsewhere on the island, staying in Marsaxlokk can be a great option if you’re after a more relaxing and sleepy village feel.
 Here are some of our top picks!

 Duncan Guesthouse – this budget guesthouse offers all the basic amenities in the heart of Marsaxlokk.
 Each room has air conditioning and a small kitchen and you can request a room with a balcony to enjoy the beautiful sea views.
-Click here to see latest prices
+Click here to see the latest prices

 Port View Guesthouse – this family run guesthouse is located only a few metres away from the harbour.
 Rooms are clean and spacious and breakfast is included in the room rate.
 There is also a lovely rooftop terrace.
-Click here to see latest prices
+Click here to see the latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Marsaxlokk